MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/applet.md

 ---
-title: applet - Microsoft Style Guide
+title: Applet - Microsoft Style Guide
+description: This article outlines use of the word applet per Microsoft style guidelines, with an example.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018